 In NeuroRestorative Utah, 13.95% Percentage of Patients

 This metric is a measure of the percent of long-term care patients who needed increased assistance with activities of daily living over time.
 ADL's include activities such as dressing and bathing.
 Some experts would argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Retaining mobility is often a good sign for residents' health.
+This indicates the percent of residents who were able to retain mobility over time.
+Optimizing mobility can be a good sign for residents' health.

 Short-term Care: Rehospitalizations

 In NeuroRestorative Utah, 14.91 Percentage of Residents Rehospitalized